-You should keep an eye on your hopper, especially when you’re in the coffee-making business, as customers will see when it doesn’t look clean, and they’ll probably be able to taste it too.
+It would help if you kept an eye on your hopper, especially when you’re in the coffee-making business, as customers will see when it doesn’t look clean, and they’ll probably be able to taste it too.

 Get a good paper towel to clean it, and wash it after each grind to prevent oils from building up.
-If you do this, your grinder won’t need to be cleaned absolutely that often.
+If you do this, your grinder won’t need to be cleaned that often.

 Switch the power off and unplug it.
 Shut the slide off at the grinder’s hopper base so you can stop the spilling of beans as you lift it from the grinder.
 Vacuum the beans in a bag or jar.

 Wash your hopper in warm water, using a mild detergent to absorb all the grease.
-It can hurt the plastic so be careful when washing this.
+It can hurt the plastic, so be careful when washing this.

 Once your hopper has been dry and replaced, you can replenish it with coffee beans, plug it back in and give it a quick test to ensure that everything runs smooth.

 It would help if you got Urnex Grindz to help the grinder’s blades eliminate odors and residues.
 But, first, you must empty all the coffee from your grinder, add the Urnex Grindz to the hopper, set it to medium (essential), and grind them through.

 Use a cap for a small grinder and two for a bigger grinder.
 Clear the dosing chamber once this is finished, and brush out any residue.
 Then, you can’ re-season your grinder by resetting it to your favorite configuration and adding and grinding coffee beans.
 Do just that once a month.

 Whatever motivation you have for grinding coffee beans, you’ll have to look after your grinder.
 A grinder that isn’t cleaned frequently enough can lead to a taint in your coffee‘s taste, and that’s never good.